-- Analysis for the Loan files of those customers that: - Are in the Prevention Unit or Corporate Banking Sales and International Corporate Companies Sales Departments portfolio and will register delays in payments of more than 60 days at the date the committee takes place; - Are in the Debt Collection Unit portfolio. - Approves the action plan to be followed for each customer; - Follow-up the way the approved actions are performed; - Closely follow up the Customer's legal and economic status - Analyze the situation of customers which meet the criteria to be registered as problematic clients, criteria mentioned in the procedure "000035 Management and Monitoring of Problematic Loans" or for which are signaled events which might lead to the registration of the respective clients as problematic, and decides on an individual basis which customers are considered or not problematic, based on the criteria described in the above mentioned Manual or based on the information presented in the Committee. - Approval of the actions regarding: - making due and payable for loan facilities of analysed customers; - the transfer of the file from Corporate Banking Sales and International Corporate Companies Sales Departments to Debt Collection Department; - sending of the final notification (the 3rd notification) to the analysed customers; - starting of the forced execution procedure for the analysed clients.
+- Analysis for the Loan files of those customers that: - Are in the Prevention Unit or Corporate Department and Agri Department portfolio and will register delays in payments of more than 60 days at the date the committee takes place; - o Are in the Debt Collection Unit portfolio. - Approves the action plan to be followed for each customer; - Follow-up the way the approved actions are performed; - Closely follow up the Customer's legal and economic status - Analyze the situation of customers which meet the criteria to be registered as problematic clients, criteria mentioned in the procedure "000035 Management and Monitoring of Problematic Loans" or for which are signaled events which might lead to the registration of the respective clients as problematic, and decides on an individual basis which customers are considered or not problematic, based on the criteria described in the above mentioned Manual or based on the information presented in the Committee. - Approval of the actions regarding: - o Making due and payable for loan facilities of analyzed customers; - The transfer of the file from Corporate Department/Agri Department to Debt Collection Department; - o Starting of the forced execution procedure for the analyzed clients.